shanwai1234/beautiful-jekyll/_posts/2019-01-17-Domesticated-Genes-Soybean.md

 ---
 layout: post
-title: (Paper) LOF on identifying domesticated genes
+title: (Paper)Identifying domesticated genes by LOF
 subtitle: Identification of candidate domestication-related genes with a systematic survey of loss-of-function mutations
 ---